lazarspa/spring-petvet-microservices/README.md

 # spring-petvet-microservices

-Distributed pet-vet application for practice purpose - similar to the https://github.com/spring-petclinic/spring-petclinic-microservices but using docker;kubernetes;gcloud
+Distributed pet-vet application for practice purpose

+Led by example of: https://github.com/spring-petclinic/spring-petclinic-microservices but using docker, kubernetes and cloud provider(GCloud)